 Lincoln Institute Scholars Program

-In 2018, the Lincoln Institute of Land Policy will host a program in which recent Ph.D.’s specializing in public finance or urban economics will have an opportunity to work with senior economists.
-Those funded through this program are known as Lincoln Institute Scholars.
+In 2019, the Lincoln Institute of Land Policy will host a program that provides recent PhDs specializing in public finance or urban economics the opportunity to work with senior economists.
+Selected applicants will be named Lincoln Institute Scholars.
 This program is organized by Daphne Kenyon and Daniel McMillen and will be held in conjunction with the National Tax Association’s 112th Annual Conference on Taxation in Tampa, Florida.

-- presentations by a panel of journal editors on how to publish papers in public finance and urban economics journals (the afternoon of November 23);
+• hear presentations by a panel of journal editors on how to publish papers in public finance and urban economics journals (the afternoon of November 23);

-- a workshop in which senior scholars comment on draft papers written by the Lincoln Institute Scholars (the afternoon of November 23); and
+• participate in a workshop in which senior scholars comment on draft papers written by the Lincoln Institute Scholars (the afternoon of November 23); and

-The Lincoln Institute will pay travel expenses for the Lincoln Institute Scholars in addition to the conference registration fee and a $150 travel stipend.
+The Lincoln Institute will cover airfare and hotel accommodations for the Lincoln Institute Scholars, in addition to the conference registration fee and a $150 travel stipend.

-Applications should be sent to Daphne Kenyon, Lincoln Institute of Land Policy, 113 Brattle Street, Cambridge MA 02138 or firstname.lastname@example.org by March 16, 2018.
-Finalists will be notified by April 6, and will be asked to submit draft papers by April 20.
+Applications should be sent to Daphne Kenyon, Lincoln Institute of Land Policy, 113 Brattle Street, Cambridge, MA 02138 or email@example.com by September 15, 2019.
+September 30, 2019.
+Finalists will be notified by October 15, 2019 and will be asked to submit draft papers by October 21.